secureblue/secureblue/POSTINSTALL-README.md

 ## LUKS TPM2 Unlock

-To enable TPM2 LUKS unlocking, run:
+To enable TPM2 LUKS unlocking (do not use this if you have an AMD CPU), run:

 `ujust setup-luks-tpm2-unlock` and type `Y` when asked if you want to set a PIN.